.

 Heritage Tile's Subway Ceramics collection of authentically reproduced subway tile was first Made-In-America for the New York City subway stations back in the early 1900's.
 Traditionally, each subway tile was glazed with a gloss, white finish and had an offset grid pattern of 3x6 tiles.
 The bright, translucent surfaces of each subway tile was the perfect option for the subway stations, as the tile reflected light, which made the tunnels much brighter.

-Heritage Tile is the sole supplier for subway tile restoration in the New York City's subway stations.
+Heritage Tile is the sole supplier for subway tile restoration in New York City subway stations.

 Eventually subway tile was adopted for use in residential bathrooms and kitchens, and businesses.
 Brownstones, Queen Anne style homes, and Bungalows were just a few of the architectural styles that embraced this aesthetic in the early 20th century.